nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-display-children-documents-listing.md

    - **Provider**: portfolioContent
    - **Schemas**: dublincore, contract
    - **Search-name**: portfoliocontent
-1. Unfold the down arrow at the bottom of the **Elements & Attributes** section
+1. Unfold the down arrow at the bottom of the **Elements & Attributes** section.
 1. Add the following line next to the **params** field:</br>
    `{"system_parentId": "[[document.uid]]"}`